Determining hyperbolicity of compact orientable 3-manifolds with torus boundary

-The relevant tests for faultiness (all but the last of which are in Regina) are \begin{itemize} \item ``is a 3-ball'' \item ``is $\partial$-compressible'' \item ``is a solid torus'', and \item ``is $T^2 \times I$''. \end{itemize} We can notice first that admitting a non-separating annulus is a necessary condition for being $T^2 \times I$.
+We can notice first that admitting a non-separating annulus is a necessary condition for being $T^2 \times I$.
 We note that a further necessary condition for being $T^2 \times I$ is that splitting along any such annulus is a solid torus.
 Now, if a 3-manifold $M$ split along a non-separating annulus is a solid torus, then $M$ is a Seifert fibering with base orbifold an annulus or M\"{o}bius band with at most a single cone point, i.e. $M = M(0,2;r)$ or $M = M(-0,1;r)$ for some $r \in \mathbb{Q}$.
 In the latter case, $M$ has only one boundary component, so it cannot possibly be $T^2 \times I$.
 Thus we may restrict our attention to the case $M = M(0,2;r)$.